 It may be helpful to consider a few common examples of cognitive biases, and the ways they can lead to behavioral missteps in investing:

 Investors may have a bias toward seeking out and accepting information that confirms their existing beliefs.
 They avoid or ignore information to the contrary.
-Confirmation bias in finance helps us avoid the emotional discomfort of thinking we might be wrong.
+Confirmation biases in finance helps us avoid the emotional discomfort of thinking we might be wrong.
 This can lead to investor overconfidence, inappropriate or risky investment decisions, and failure to learn from mistakes.

 Loss Aversion Bias